openimis/openimis-be-social_protection_py/README.md

 If the property `uniqueness` is set for a particular field, in `validations`, an additional key suffix `_uniqueness` indicates potential duplicates.
 * The 'duplication' section shows potential duplicates among incoming (`incoming_duplicates`) and existing records (`duplicates_amoung_database`).
 * An empty `validation` property indicates that no validations need processing based on the schema properties.
+* Next to the `data` and `success` properties, there is a `summary_invalid_items` field containing a list of uuids of individual data sources which are invalid.
+This list is necessary in the Benefit Update workflow to flag such records in the IndividualDataSource.

+### Validations in upload workflow
+* https://github.com/openimis/openimis-lightning_dkr/tree/develop Here there are two workflows responsible for uploading and validation data: `BenefitPlanUpdate` and `beneficiary-import-valid-items`
+* The workflow `BenefitPlanUpdate` is utilized when a file is uploaded using a form in BenefitPlanPage.
+* The workflow named `beneficiary-import-valid-items` is activated to confirm valid items following the validation process.
+Its activation occurs when a task linked to that specific action is initiated.
+* The validation operates according to the calculation rule, defining the strategy for determining validation approaches.
+* More about calculation strategy verification in calcrule strategy you can find more in [README Section in calculation validation strategy module](https://github.com/openimis/openimis-be-calcrule_validations_py)
+* The upload process involves two stages: first, a validation process verifies the data, and upon successful validation, the data is uploaded.
+In case of any invalid items, there's an additional step where the user can review and download a report containing the invalid items.
+After reviewing the report, the user can proceed to import the valid items through task management.
+* For successful scenarios, the status is marked as `SUCCESS`.
+There's no requirement for maker-checker validation (task) since the process wasn't halted.
+* In scenarios where one or more records are invalid, the status is `WAITING_FOR_VERIFICATION`.
+This indicates the presence of a task in the maker-checker view for verifying the upload of valid items.
+The report containing invalid items can be downloaded from the upload history on the benefit plan page.
+* When a user accepts the valid items from an import that faced issues with some invalid items and there are no errors in this workflow, the status of the import is marked as `PARTIAL_SUCCESS`.
+This triggers the `beneficiary-import-valid-items` workflow in such cases.